interactwith/docs/docs/tutorials/2-node-minting/2-setup.md

 npm init -y
 ```

-## Install dependencies

-Install the following dependencies:

-- `@interactwith/node` - to interact with InteractWith API
-- `express` - to serve the web application
+This will create a new folder called `node-mint-nft` and initialize a Node.js project within it.
+The `-y` flag will accept all default values for the project initialization.

+Next, we need to install the necessary dependencies.
+In this tutorial, we will be using the `@interactwith/node` package to interact with the InteractWith API and the `express` package to serve our web application.
+To install these dependencies, enter the following command in your terminal:

 ```bash
 npm install @interactwith/node express
 ```

-## Express server

-Create a new file `index.js` and add the following code:
+Now that we have our dependencies installed, let's create a new file called `index.js` and add some code to it.
+Specifically, we will be setting up an Express server that will listen for incoming requests on port 3000.
+To do this, add the following code to `index.js`:

 ```js showLineNumbers
 const express = require('express');